-In some cases, potential employers will even check your credit score to see how responsible you are, meaning your credit score can even affect whether or not you’re picked for your dream job.
+In some cases, potential employers will even check your credit to see how responsible you are.
+This means your credit score can even affect whether you’re picked for your dream job.

-With all this competition for credit, housing, and even jobs, it’s natural to wonder how your own credit score compares to everyone else’s.
+With all this competition for credit, housing, and even jobs, it’s natural to wonder what the average credit score is and how it compares to everyone else’s.
 We’ve got the inside scoop on how you stack up in the wild world of credit.
 Ready to find out?

-Credit scores are most frequently crafted by a company called FICO, which uses the information in your credit report to create a numerical representation of your creditworthiness.
+Credit scores are most frequently crafted by a company called FICO.
+The FICO credit scoring model uses the information in your credit report to create a numerical representation of your creditworthiness.

-Lenders and creditors use this information to determine how likely you are to repay borrowed funds.
-Then, they decide whether or not to approve your application, and what kind of interest they want to charge you.
+Most lenders and credit card issuers use FICO’s credit scoring model to determine how likely you are to repay borrowed funds.
+However, some of them use other credit scoring models.
+They use them to decide whether to approve your application, and what interest rate to charge you.

-Since someone with a lower credit score is deemed less likely to repay the loan, they’ll receive a higher interest rate as extra insurance to the lender in case the loan defaults.
+Since someone with a lower credit score is deemed less likely to repay the loan, they’ll receive a higher interest rate.
+Lenders do this to mitigate the risk of loan default.

 - Excellent: 750 and above